 In addition, you should also consider attaching several shelves to the wall, in order to create useful storage spaces, needed in any outdoor kitchen.
 Let the mortar dry out for several days before making the fire for the first time in the bbq pit.

 Thank you reading our article about bbq pit plans and we recommend you to check out the rest of our projects.
-Don’t forget to share our articles with your friends, by using the social media widgets.
+Don’t forget to LIKE and SHARE our articles with your friends, by using the social media widgets.
+SUBSCRIBE to be the first that gets our latest projects.